petershh/shh-portable-utils/README.md

 - GNU Make, version 3.81 or later;
 - [skalibs](https://skarnet.org/software/skalibs).
 This is a build-time
   dependency and a run-time dependency if you do not link binaries statically.
+- (***Optional***) [nsss](https://skarnet.org/software/nsss) if you have musl and want nsswitch-like functionality, or if you just want sane nsswitch on your system.
+This is build-time and run-time dependency.

 ## Compilation and installation
 ```